Every Crazy Thing That Happened In The

 Dragonpit Deals

 "Why would anyone want to live that way?"
-Jon Snow asks, echoing what I ask myself on the tube every day.
+Jon Snow asks, echoing what I ask myself on the New York City subway every day.
 He's referring to the million people crammed inside King's Landing, but boy, same.
 Tyrion and he are on their way to the big peace summit, but Daenerys is nowhere to be seen.

 The Dragonpit meeting brings about pretty much every reunion possible.
 Some, like Pod, Bronn and Tyrion, are fun.
 Others, like Euron and Theon, are sad.
 Brienne and the Hound share a very gushy moment about Arya that may or may not have made me audibly sigh with joy.
 Speaking of the Hound, he also comes face to face with his brother and explicitly threatens him, which makes me think we definitely have a Cleganebowl in our future.